-- A. Any owner of a dog, any person who is bitten by a dog, and any doctor, veterinarian or hospital which has information that a person has been bitten by a dog shall immediately report such bite, giving the name and address of the bitten person if known to him, and shall abide by the quarantine instructions given in this chapter. - B. All dogs alleged to have bitten a person shall be quarantined as herein provided for a period of ten days, commencing from the date of the alleged bite, unless the owner of the dog alleged to have bitten the person produces a valid certificate of inoculation by a modified live virus type vaccine against rabies dated less than two years prior to the time said alleged bite occurred, and such dog does not exhibit aberrant behavior.
-(Ord.
-1274, 2002; Ord.
-981, 1991) - C. Any dog which is declared to be a "dangerous dog" shall be required to be micro chipped by a veterinarian of the owner's choice, at the owner's expense.
-This must be accomplished within fifteen days after receipt of the "dangerous dog" declaration issued by the animal control authority.
+A. Any owner of a dog, any person who is bitten by a dog, and any doctor, veterinarian or hospital which has information that a person has been bitten by a dog shall immediately report such bite, giving the name and address of the bitten person if known to him, and shall abide by the quarantine instructions given in this chapter.

+B. All dogs alleged to have bitten a person or another animal shall be quarantimed as herein provided for a period of ten days, commencing from the date of the alleged bite, unless the owner of the dog alleged to have bitten the person produces a valid certificate of inoculation by a modified live virus type vaccine against rabies dated less than two years prior to the time said alleged bite occurred, and such dog does not exhibit aberrant behavior.